Mattie Pollock: Grimsby Town

 Pollock joined Grimsby Town on a scholarship in 2018 after being scouted playing as a defender for his father's team, Polton Allstars.
 He was called up to the first-team bench by manager Michael Jolley for the first time in October 2018.
 Pollock made his professional debut on 29 December, coming on as a 52nd-minute substitute for Martyn Woolford in a 2–1 win at Exeter City following a red card for centre-back Alex Whitmore.
 He turned professional in February 2019 and upon signing a 2 1/2-year deal said that "my ultimate ambition is to be the best central defender in the world and play at the highest level I can".
 Pollock was given his first start for the "Mariners" on 13 August 2019, in a 1–0 victory over Doncaster Rovers at Blundell Park.
 He scored his first goal for Grimsby in a 1–1 draw with Carlisle United on 24 October 2020.

 Watford

 On 27 May 2021, Pollock joined Watford on a five-year deal for an initial fee of £250,000.

 On 30 August 2021, Pollock joined Cheltenham Town on loan for the 2021–22 season.
 Pollock scored his first goal for Cheltenham in the FA Cup first round against Gillingham on 6 November 2021.
 He also scored in the replay win on 16 November, earning Cheltenham a spot in the second round and praise from manager Michael Duff.

 Pollock made his Watford debut on 23 August 2022 in a 2–0 home defeat to MK Dons in the second round of the EFL Cup, and his full Championship debut on 19 October 2022 in a 3–0 away defeat to Millwall.
 He was loaned to Scottish Premiership club Aberdeen in January 2023.

+His first goal for Watford came in the 5-0 win over MK Dons in the EFL Cup in August 2024.
+In March 2025 he was in the EFL sky bet team of the week for both the championship and EFL team of the week.